How to Apply

 Step 4 - International/Erasmus/Exchange/Study Abroad Office submits to SOAS

 The Home Institution/Study Abroad Provider will gather all of the relevant documents, save all documents into one PDF per student.
 Please save the PDF as 'FAMILY NAME, first name' and e-mail one PDF per student to firstname.lastname@example.org.
+We can also accept applications to be sent directly by students.

 If saving as one PDF is not possible, please save this form as one pdf and gather supplemental documents into an additional PDF.
 Applications will not be accepted in hard copy.